 VMware Cloud on AWS for City Government

-The city administration of this city with a population of 500,000 has to renovate two outdated data centers or replace the hardware and has decided, after a cloud assessment workshop with comdivision, to go with a hybrid cloud solution with VMware Cloud on AWS
+The city administration of this city with a population of 500,A city administration that governs a population of 500,000, was faced with the decision to renovate two outdated data centers or to replace the hardware.
+After a cloud assessment workshop with comdivision, they decided to opt for a hybrid cloud solution with VMware Cloud on AWS.

-The city had two data centers of its own, which are operated in a mirrored manner for many applications.
-One of the two datacenters needed a general overhaul of the air conditioning and power supply.
+The city had two data centers, which were operated in a mirrored fashion for many applications.
+One of the two data centers required a general overhaul of its air conditioning and power supply.

-"The blade chassis and storage systems we used were 3-5 years old and we had to modernize the hardware and software to an SDDC architecture," says the IT manager, "but given the city's very tense financial situation, we knew that this was only possible to a limited extent, as the air conditioning and energy supply also had to be brought up to date.“
+"The blade chassis and storage systems we used were 3-5 years old, and we had to modernize the hardware and software to an SDDC architecture," said the IT manager, "but given the city's very tense financial situation, we knew this was only possible to a limited extent, as the air conditioning and energy supply also needed to be brought up to date."

 Proof of Concept